agnosticdev/JupyterNotebooks/README.md

 # JupyterNotebooks
-A small repository of Jupyter Notebooks I have put together to display data using Python
+A small repository of Jupyter Notebooks I have put together to display data using Python pandas and matplotlib.